-- Annual Income Inclusions (Exhibit 6-1)

-- Annual Income Exclusions (Exhibit 6-2)

-- Treatment of Family Assets (Exhibit 6-3)

-- Earned Income Disallowance (Exhibit 6-4)

-- The Effect of Welfare Benefit Reduction (Exhibit 6-5)
+- Treatment of Family Assets (Exhibit 6-23) - Earned Income Disallowance for Persons with Disabilities (Exhibit 6-4)- - The Effect of Welfare Benefit Reduction (Exhibit 6-35)

 Sections 6-I.B and 6-I.C discuss general requirements and methods for calculating annual income.
 The rest of this section describes how each source of income is treated for the purposes of determining annual income.
 HUD regulations present income inclusions and exclusions separately [24 CFR 5.609(b) and 24 CFR 5.609(c)].
-In this ACOP, however, the discussions of income inclusions and exclusions are integrated by topic (e.g., all policies affecting earned income are discussed together in section 6-I.D).
+In this plan, however, the discussions of income inclusions and exclusions are integrated by topic (e.g., all policies affecting earned income are discussed together in section 6 I.D).
 Verification requirements for annual income are discussed in Chapter 7.